ashrafwani/ashrafwani.github.io/about.md

 My interests range from Conflict to History to Fashion to Social Entrepreneurship.
 I am mostly interested for job opportunities in Middle East, preferably in Dubai, (UAE).
 I have an ability to communicate in 5(five) languages, I know English, Urdu, Kashmiri, Hindi and Arabic - Kashmiri being my mother tongue.
 Good understanding of World politics and diplomacy, crowd-control skills, very good listening skills, and a whole lot more.
 I owe my college and my teachers a lot, I owe them my whole career.
 After all the complaints and all the disagreements, I still love my college for the whole new life that it has given me and the whole new way of life that it has shown me.

 Originally beginning my career as a Microsoft Technology Evangelist and a Student Developer at [Microsoft](http://developer.microsoft.com) speaker at various events/tech-sessions across Kashmir.
 I am an IT professional certified by Microsoft and HCL motivated by challenging projects and deadlines.
-My focus is on .NET, Java, HTML5, CSS3, JavaScript and I am with some of my colleague/friends organising Free Events on technologies.
+My focus is on PHP, Drupal, HTML5, CSS3, JavaScript and I am with some of my colleague/friends organising Free Events on technologies.
 If you have any question or want to take part, You are very much welcomed.

 Just mail me at im@ashrafwani.com or message via [contact](/contact) form